PhD Students

 PhD Courses

 I recently taught a PhD course in Emerging Issues in Competition Economics and Antitrust.
-If you want the tex files, send me an email.
+If you want the TeX files, send me an email.

 At UCLA (Anderson & Economics) I taught a popular PhD course in Organizational Economics.
 The syllabus is now a bit dated.

-MBA and Executive Education
+MBA & Executive Education

 Together with Kevin Williams and Fiona Scott Morton I taught the elective courses in Competitive Strategy (MGT 525) and Competition Economics & Policy (MGT 589).

-Twitter
+Twitter / X

 The Wire